Thanks Ray, left, for these recent donations you made for us above so we can work to get more donations for the dog rescue.

 And of course:

 Cash - so many items we buy to keep the dogs healthy we pay full price just like everyone else.
+For example, we have to buy flea drops, worm meds, vet medicine as prescribed, shots and toe nail clippers constantly and that always takes cash.

 Our largest expenses here: